Life cycle of START Command in CICS as follows. START command executes through ATI (Automatic time ordered transaction initiation)

 Also read

-- BMS mapset logic to create HTML template - The shortcut and direct way to identify if the given BMS mapset is generating HTML template or not in CICS programming
+- BMS Mapset Logic to Create HTML template – The shortcut and direct way to identify if the given BMS mapset is generating HTML template or not in CICS programming